Tool | September 2014

 Railroad Retirement benefits are not taxed by Minnesota.
 Pensions, including federal pensions, are taxable by Minnesota.
 Taxpayers 65 and older may subtract some income if their federal adjusted gross income is under certain limits.

 Property taxes in Minnesota are administered at the county level.
 Minnesota homeowners may use the Homestead Market Value Exclusion to reduce the amount subject to taxation.
 The amount of the exclusion is $30,400, minus 9% of the home’s value greater than $76,000.

-A state-paid refund provides property tax relief directly to eligible homeowners whose property taxes are high relative to their incomes.
-About one-third of homeowners will receive a refund in 2014, averaging $840.
+The Homestead Credit Refund provides property tax relief directly to eligible homeowners whose property taxes are high relative to their incomes.
+The maximum refund is $2,657.

 A state-paid refund provides property tax relief directly to eligible renters whose rents are high relative to their incomes.
-About two-thirds of renters will receive a refund in 2014, averaging $600.
+The maximum renter’s refund is $2,000.